awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-document-builder.md

   For information about creating this role, see [Configuring a service role \(assume role\) access for Automation workflows](automation-setup.md#automation-setup-configure-role)\.

   For information about the IAM service role requirement for running **aws:executeScript**, see [Permissions for running Automation executions](automation-document-script.md#execution-permissions)\.
-+ Verify that you have permission to launch Amazon EC2 instances\.
++ Verify that you have permission to launch EC2 instances\.

   For information, see [IAM and Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UsingIAM.html#intro-to-iam) in the *Amazon EC2 User Guide for Linux Instances*\.